Best Food Sources for Every Vitamin and Mineral

 Guava (228 mg/100g) | Red bell pepper (128 mg/100g) | Kiwi (93 mg/100g) | Broccoli (89 mg/100g) | Orange (53 mg/100g)

-Guava is a Vitamin C powerhouse—just one medium guava exceeds your daily need.
-If guavas aren't available, red bell peppers (raw or lightly sautéed) are an excellent alternative that's more accessible.
-Eat some raw: a raw red bell pepper or a kiwi as a snack delivers significant Vitamin C that would be partially lost if cooked.
-This is one vitamin where your eating strategy (raw vs. cooked) directly impacts what you absorb.
+Guava is the Vitamin C powerhouse—just one medium guava exceeds your daily need.
+If guavas aren't easy to find, raw or lightly sautéed red bell peppers are an excellent and very accessible alternative.
+Eat some raw: a raw red pepper or a kiwi as a snack delivers serious Vitamin C that would be partially cooked away otherwise.
+This is one of the vitamins where how you eat it (raw vs. cooked) directly changes what you actually absorb.

 Vitamin D: The Sunshine Vitamin

 Getting enough Vitamin D from food alone is nearly impossible for most people.
-It's found primarily in fatty fish (salmon, mackerel, sardines) and egg yolks, but even the best food sources are relatively modest.
-A 100-gram serving of salmon provides about 526 IU, while most adults need 600–2000 IU daily depending on age and sun exposure.
-This is why Vitamin D deficiency is common in northern climates during winter.
+It's mainly found in fatty fish (salmon, mackerel, sardines) and egg yolks, but even the best food sources are pretty modest.
+A 100-gram serving of salmon gives you about 526 IU, while most adults need 600–2000 IU daily depending on age and sun exposure.
+That gap is why Vitamin D deficiency is so common in northern climates during winter.

 Top Vitamin D Sources: